litestar-org/litestar/docs/usage/channels.rst

 :class:`Subscriber`, which can be used to interact with the streams of events subscribed to.

-The context manager should be preferred, and using the methods directly should only be done when a context manager cannot be used, e.g. when the subscription would span different contexts.
+The context manager should be preferred, since it ensures that channels are being unsubscribed.
+Using the ``subscriber`` and ``unsubscribe`` methods directly should only be done when a context manager cannot be used, e.g. when the subscription would span different contexts.